dollysapra/EPT/README.md

 4. onnx.jar (For onnx file creation and modification - based on protobuf)
 5. espamjun21.jar published by Svetlana Minakova (https://gitlab.com/aloha.eu/alohaeval)

-Training for CIFAR-10 and PAMAP2 earlier versions were done using Caffe2 (in pytorch) Training for VOC and CIFAR-10 resnet models is done using Keras/Tensoflow v2.0.0 For continued training during the evolutionary algorithm, it is important that weights can be correctly identified to be passed on from one generation to the next. getInitializerMap() in ONNXAlteration file was based on caffe2 earlier and support has been added for Keras2Onnx v1.7.0 and onnx2keras v0.0.23.
+Training for CIFAR-10 and PAMAP2 earlier versions were done using Caffe2 (in pytorch).

+Training for VOC and CIFAR-10 resnet models is done using Keras/Tensoflow v2.0.0.

+For continued training during the evolutionary algorithm, it is important that weights can be correctly identified to be passed on from one generation to the next.

+getInitializerMap() in ONNXAlteration file was based on caffe2 earlier and support has been added for Keras2Onnx v1.7.0 and onnx2keras v0.0.23.

 To use different converter (or different version), this function can be updated.

 *****************************************************************************************

-To use EPT, set all parameters in /nl/uva/aloha/helpers/Config.Java /nl/uva/aloha/genetic/DNNCodec.Java --> design the codec/genotype you need to use here.
+To use EPT, set all parameters in /nl/uva/aloha/helpers/Config.Java

+/nl/uva/aloha/genetic/DNNCodec.Java --> design the codec/genotype you need to use here.

 /nl/uva/aloha/problems/ --> design your problem here.
 Example problems are available.
 This step is only needed for multi-objective search.

-For example of single-objective search (CIFAR-10), see /nl/uva/aloha/GAMain.Java For example of multi-objective search (PAMAP2), see /nl/uva/aloha/MultiObjGAMain.Java
+For example of single-objective search (CIFAR-10), see /nl/uva/aloha/GAMain.Java

+For example of multi-objective search (PAMAP2), see /nl/uva/aloha/MultiObjGAMain.Java
 *****************************************************************************************